-- a) The additional care of women with diabetes in pregnancy, as set out in Diabetes in pregnancy (NICE clinical guideline 63), can be considered according to the stage of the pregnancy. - b) Preconception care aims to enable women with established diabetes to have a positive experience of pregnancy and childbirth and to minimise the risk of structural abnormalities in the baby.
-It includes information-giving and education, and emphasises the importance of planning pregnancy; offering assessment for, and management of, diabetes complications; improving blood glucose control; high-dose folic acid supplementation and changing potentially teratogenic medications are also important components of this stage of care. - c) Identification of gestational diabetes is a routine element of antenatal care for all women, as set out in Antenatal care (NICE clinical guideline 62).
-A risk factor based screening approach is recommended to identify women with gestational diabetes in a healthy population. - d) Antenatal care of women with diabetes follows a multidisciplinary approach characterised by an increased schedule of appointments.
-Care includes: - regular blood glucose testing (fasting or preprandial, and 1-hour postprandial) - treating diabetes with diet, insulin and/or oral hypoglycaemic drugs to maintain blood glucose profiles in the normal range - use of concentrated glucose solutions or glucagon to treat hypoglycaemic episodes - vigilance for diabetic ketoacidosis - regular ophthalmic review and, if necessary, specialist referral - review of renal function and, if necessary, specialist referral - vigilance for pre-eclampsia.
+- a) The additional care of women with diabetes in pregnancy, as set out in NICE clinical guideline 63, can be considered according to the stage of the pregnancy. - b) Preconception care aims to enable women with established diabetes to have a positive experience of pregnancy and childbirth and to minimise the risk of structural abnormalities in the fetus.
+It includes information-giving and education, and emphasises the importance of planning pregnancy.
+Offering assessment for and management of diabetes complications, improving blood glucose control, folic acid supplementation and change of potentially teratogenic medications are also important components of this stage of care. - c) Identification of gestational diabetes is a routine element of antenatal care for all women, as set out in 'Antenatal care' (NICE clinical guideline 62).
+A risk factor based screening approach is recommended to identify women with gestational diabetes. - Antenatal care of women with diabetes follows a multidisciplinary approach characterised by an increased schedule of appointments.
+Care includes: - regular blood glucose testing (fasting or preprandial, and 1-hour postprandial) - treating diabetes with diet, insulin and/or oral hypoglycaemic drugs to maintain blood glucose profile in the normal range

-- e) Antenatal care for the baby includes offering screening for fetal abnormality and monitoring fetal growth and wellbeing.
-In special cases, monitoring may need to be individualised. - f) Care during labour includes offering elective birth after 38 completed weeks of pregnancy, maintaining blood glucose levels in the normal range and continuous electronic fetal heart rate monitoring. - g) Postnatal care for women with diabetes includes: - resuming pre-pregnancy diabetes treatment in women with preexisting diabetes - stopping all diabetic treatment initiated during pregnancy in women with gestational diabetes and monitoring their blood glucose levels to confirm euglycaemia - monitoring women with gestational diabetes who have persistently high blood glucose levels after birth to detect type 2 diabetes - offering advice about the importance of contraception. - h) Additional postnatal and neonatal care for women and their babies includes encouraging breastfeeding and vigilance to prevent neonatal hypoglycaemia. - i) Since the publication of Diabetes in pregnancy (NICE clinical guideline 63), new evidence has been published on levels of hyperglycaemia in pregnancy.
-The blood glucose level at which intervention becomes cost effective and the importance that should be given to different outcomes remain issues for debate. - j) Consideration is also being given to early screening in pregnancy to identify and treat women with gestational diabetes who may have undiagnosed pre-existing diabetes and be unaware of the risks associated with diabetes in pregnancy.
+- use of concentrated glucose solutions or glucagon to treat hypoglycaemic episodes - vigilance for diabetic ketoacidosis - regular ophthalmic review and specialist referral if necessary - review of renal function and specialist referral if necessary - vigilance for pre-eclampsia. - e) Antenatal care for the fetus includes offering monitoring of fetal growth and wellbeing.
+In special cases, monitoring may need to be individualised. - f) Care during labour includes offering elective birth after 38 completed weeks of pregnancy, maintaining blood glucose levels in the normal range and continuous electronic fetal heart rate monitoring. - g) Postnatal care for women with diabetes includes: - resuming pre-pregnancy diabetes treatment in those with preexisting diabetes - stopping all diabetic treatment initiated during pregnancy in those with gestational diabetes and monitoring their blood glucose levels to confirm euglycaemia - referring those with gestational diabetes who have persistently high blood glucose levels after delivery for management of their type 2 diabetes - offering contraceptive advice. - h) Additional postnatal and neonatal care for women and their babies includes encouraging breastfeeding and vigilance to prevent neonatal hypoglycaemia. - i) Since publication of NICE clinical guideline 63, new evidence has been published on levels of hyperglycaemia in pregnancy.
+The blood glucose level at which intervention becomes cost effective and the importance that should be given to different outcomes remain issues for debate.

-- k) New evidence has also been identified that may alter recommendations on: - target ranges for preconception care - continuous glucose monitoring - the appropriate test to undertake at the postnatal check-up to diagnose type 2 diabetes in women who had gestational diabetes in pregnancy but who are euglycaemic on discharge to community care.
+- j) Consideration is also being given to early screening in pregnancy to identify and treat women with gestational diabetes who may have undiagnosed pre-existing diabetes and be unaware of the risk of diabetes in pregnancy. - New evidence has also been identified that may alter recommendations on: - · target ranges for preconception care - continuous glucose monitoring - the appropriate test to undertake at the postnatal check-up to diagnose type 2 diabetes in women who had gestational diabetes in pregnancy but who are euglycaemic on discharge to community care.